ritterim/rimdev-blog/_posts/2022-07-06-vertical-alignment-bug-with-icons.md

 My first instinct was that the CSS to center the icon within the circle must not be setup correctly.
 I checked and sure enough the appropriate Flexbox properties were being applied that would center an `<i>` within a `<div>`.
 The next step was to do some research and see if anyone else was having this problem, and I was able to find an open <a href="https://github.com/FortAwesome/Font-Awesome/issues/16495">Github issue</a> with FontAwesome.
 This is where I discovered the reason we don't see this in every browser.
 It is because line-height is calculated differently between the different browsers for their layout algorithms.

-Now that we understand that this is an issue with how browsers calculate the default line-height, we just need to set a default line-height on the effected icons.
-This will stop the browser from setting a line-height on their own.
-I chose to set the ```line-height: 1.5```.
+Now that we understand that this is an issue with how browsers calculate the default line-height, we just need to set a default line-height on the affected icons.
+This will stop the browser from setting a line-height on its own.
+I chose to set the `line-height: 1.5`.
 This gave me the desired look of the icon being centered.

 ![centered icon](/images/vertical-alignment-bug-with-icons/centered-icon.png){: .border .w-5 }